Jambro2/Many-Glacier-Trails/README.md

 Across the README.md file, please answer the who, what, when, where, why, and how of the map making process

 ### Future Ideas
-*Add images showing how Grinnell Glacier has changed and gotten smaller over the years *Be able to link pictures to the scenic viewpoints
+Add images showing how Grinnell Glacier has gotten smaller over the years.
+Be able to link pictures to the scenic viewpoints.

 ## Final Project Link